top of page

 10:1 "But they that gave up their rods green, yet with the extreme ends withered and with cracks; these were found at all times good and faithful and glorious in the sight of Alahayim, but they sinned to a very slight degree by reason of little desires and because they had somewhat against one another.
 But, when they heard my words, the greater part quickly repented, and their dwelling was assigned within the tower.

-We have to be perfect, even slight errors can take away our hope to enter the Church.
-We see here how one can be good and faithful, yet still lack to enter the kingdom, so we have to seek for perfection overcoming all of our desires that are not according to Alahayim's will for us.
+• We have to be perfect.
+This is the standard of Yache's Church as even little desires and oughts can take away our hope to enter the Church.
+We see here how one can be good and faithful, yet still lack to enter the kingdom, so we have to seek for perfection overcoming all of our evil desires and pleasures as well as coming ensuing peace in any issues that hinder pure love from our hearts towards our neighbor.

-We actually have to do the works of the faith, nothing wavering, to enter the Kingdom by practicing all excellent things in the law in the righteousness of the fruits of the Spirit being willing to take on whatever persecution may come with that out of love for Alahayim and appreciation for their grace period knowing the deeds we had done in hopes of clearing ourselves through our sincere repentance in doing good works:
+• We actually have to do the works of the faith in righteousness, nothing wavering to give place to lawlessness (self will), to enter the Kingdom by practicing all excellent things in the law in the righteousness of the fruits of the Spirit being willing to take on whatever persecution may come with that out of love for Alahayim and appreciation for their grace period knowing the deeds we had done in hopes of clearing ourselves through our sincere repentance in doing good works:

 The Calling unto Repentance